 For free breast and cervical cancer screening and treatment, visit the following CDC website: https://www.cdc.gov/cancer/nbccedp/.
 Use the online search function to locate a free screening provider near where you live.

-Approximately 95,920 cases of colorectal cancer (CRC) were diagnosed in the United States in 2017.
+Approximately 95,920 cases of colorectal cancer (CRC) will be diagnosed in the United States in 2020.
 CRC is the second leading cause of death from cancer for men and women.
 CRC was responsible for 50,260 deaths in 2017 alone.
 Only 39% of colorectal cancer is detected at the localized stage, which has a survival rate of 90%.
 CRC screening to detect cancer dramatically improves chances of surviving the disease if caught early.

 The colorectal cancer control program administered by the CDC offers many resources from free screenings to specialists in your area that can help with your medical treatment.
 To find free screening resources near you, visit the following web page: https://www.cdc.gov/cancer/crccp/about.htm.

 Screening programs like these can help to catch cancer in its earliest stages so that treatment and cure are possible.
 If you cannot afford screening, these programs offer financial assistance to those in need.